google/mangle/readthedocs/datalog.md

     volunteer(ID, Name, /software_development).
 ```

 In our current data set, the result will be empty.
-This rules is an
+This rule is an
 example of a database join: the body states that two rows have the
 same ID and Name fields.